clawoflight/clawoflight.github.io/_posts/linux/2019-10-24-preparing-uefi-conversion.md

 Just to be sure that a reboot would work, because I have little experience with LVM, I also checked a few things:

-* Do the UUIDs still match the values in the fstab? (`sudo blkid /dev/mapper/ubuntu--vg-ubuntu--lv /boot && cat /etc/fstab`)
+* Do the UUIDs still match the values in the fstab?

-* Do the LV and VG UUIDs still match the values passed to the kernel? (`sudo vgdisplay && sudo lvdisplay && cat /boot/grub/grub.cfg`) where grub.cfg contains 'lvmid/VGUUID/LVUUID' multiple times.

-  {% highlight %}\
+{% highlight bash %}
-  set root='lvmid/dFkRYx-xI3s-oKSh-E2dA-DRma-oNwm-fuoe9W/AF86OL-Ginq-fbrD-fdoh-slPc-NSA1-isgdSN'
-  if [ x$feature*platform*search_hint = xy ]; then
-  search --no-floppy --fs-uuid --set=root --hint='lvmid/dFkRYx-xI3s-oKSh-E2dA-DRma-oNwm-fuoe9W/AF86OL-Ginq-fbrD-fdoh-slPc-NSA1-isgdSN
-  ' e2281bec-de5f-406b-815e-cb81b2c80619
+sudo blkid /dev/mapper/ubuntu--vg-ubuntu--lv /boot && cat /etc/fstab
 {% endhighlight %}

+* Do the LV and VG UUIDs still match the values passed to the kernel? (`sudo vgdisplay && sudo lvdisplay && cat /boot/grub/grub.cfg`) where grub.cfg contains 'lvmid/$VGUUID/$LVUUID' multiple times.

-  If this hadn't matched, I would have run `sudo update-grub`and hoped for the best.
+If this hadn't matched, I would have run `sudo update-grub` and hoped for the best.
 But apparently LVM UUIDs are independent of partition UUIDs, so I did not run into any problems with this at any step, even after resizing the physical partition.

 ### Creating an ESP

   Now, the next step is to resize the partition containing the LVM PV.
 To be sure I don't overwrite everything, I left some buffer between the partitions.
 And just to remove any unit conversion ambiguity, I calculated everything in sector sizes.

-  {% highlight %}
+  {% highlight console %}
   sudo pvs --units s
   [sudo] password for bennett:
   PV VG Fmt Attr PSize PFree